“Whenever you are immersed in compulsive thinking, you are avoiding what is. You don’t want to be where you are. Here, Now.” Eckhart Tolle

 “It’s extraordinary these obsessions.
 You conquer one but then you move onto another.”
 Marco Pierre White

 Risky Business: Dopamine Agonists and Impulse Control Disorders in Parkinson’s: You have enough on your plate just having Parkinson’s and managing life day-by-day.
 Like the wisdom and advice given by Gandalf to Frodo (J.R.R.
-Tolkien,“It’s a dangerous business, Frodo, going out your door.
+Tolkien, The Lord of the Rings), “It’s a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.”
 The ultimate goal of this blog post is to help introduce this disheartening and potential side effect of DAs that are linked to ICDs in Parkinson’s.

 Since 2006 or so there has been growing accumulation of clinical reports linking the use of DAs and ICDs in Parkinson’s.
 Please remember I’m neither a Neurologist nor a Psychiatrist, but from reading many reviews/primary publications, ICDs in Parkinson’s may ultimately be due to some combination of DAs either magnifying an underlying compulsive tendency or the dysfunction from the imbalance of ‘loss and gain’ of dopamine in the brain resulting from Parkinson’s and medical treatment/replacement.
 It is important to remind you that the specificity of most approved DAs is toward the “D2-type” dopamine receptors (D2, D3, and D4).
 D3 dopamine receptors are involved in reward and motivated behaviors, which possibly explains why DAs may promote ICDs.